DetailCLIP: Injecting Image Details into CLIP's Feature Space: Methodology

 The specific patch selection method proceeds as follows: Given an effective scale sensitivity $c$, assume the full image pixel set is $Q_0 \in S_\text{cc}$, and all object bounding box pixel sets $P_0 \in S_\text{full}$ that it can cover satisfy:

 Without loss of generality, let $P\in S_{\text{full}}$ be square and $P_0$ have a side length of $a$.
 In order to cover $P_1 \in S_{\text{full}}$ with a side length of $a/c - 1$, we employ a greedy approach to obtain $Q_1 \in S_{\text{cc}}$ such that $C(Q_1, P_1)=1$.
 This is achieved by passing a global sliding window with a side length of $a-c$ and a step size of $a/c - 2$.
 We repeat this procedure until we have patches that can cover objects with side lengths ranging from $a/c$ to $a/c -n$, where $n=a/c-1$.
-The complexity of the number of possible patches needed to cover all objects reduces from $O(n^4)$ to $O(n^2)$, a proof can be found in Appendix ~\ref{cc_prove}.
+The complexity of the number of possible patches needed to cover all objects reduces from $O(n^4)$ to $O(n^2)$.
+While regular sliding windows can act as covers, they may not be “complete” covers, as they might not fully cover all possible objects.
+Figure \ref{fig:patchcc_right} showing the first three levels of the complete cover scheme for $\frac{a}{c}=10$.